nanotube164/kemuri-kenchi/README.md

 ## What is kemuri-kenchi?

-kemuri-kenchi is a solution for collecting data from PI system including [22-Factor for MGGH]((https://www.scirp.org/journal/paperinformation.aspx?paperid=96324)).
+kemuri-kenchi is a solution for monitoring smoke released from factory.
+Belows is the demo.

 ![](https://github.com/nanotube164/kemuri-kenchi/blob/main/result.gif)